 - For irritated eyes, try an eyewash or an herbal compress.
 Eyebright (Euphrasia officinalis) and chamomile (Chamaemelum nobile or Matricaria recutita) are both excellent herbs for eye care.
 If making an eyewash, be sure to strain out all plant matter.
 There are also pre-made eyewash combinations available such as this one.
 For a compress, use a cotton muslin bag filled with the herbs or a wet tea bag.
 Chamomile or black tea are both excellent choices for a compress.

 Hopefully, some of these methods provide you and your loved ones some relief until the skies clear up.
-To keep this writing on topic and from becoming too lengthy, the supplements and herbs mentioned are just an overview of their benefits and uses.
+In an effort to stay on topic and from becoming too lengthy, the supplements and herbs mentioned are just an overview of their benefits and uses.
 Many other herbs and supplements can offer similar benefits.
 Also, before adding anything new to your current regimen, keep in mind any possible interactions between herbs, supplements, and medications.
-Feel free to contact me if you would like to discuss any of this more in depth.
+Feel free to contact me if you would like to discuss any of this more in-depth.
 The majority of the above mentioned are also beneficial in easing the symptoms of viruses and allergies.

 This too shall pass, and clear skies will return, but for now, please maintain your thoughts and prayers with everyone that is affected by these fires- the firefighters that give so much, their families that wait at home, and the people and animals that reside in the fire zones.